Pesadon/RaceQi/README.md

 # RaceQi
-Game made as a final thesis at my technician course
+Game made as a final thesis for my technician course